 The meaning of Gochisō

 “Gochisō” is a Japanese word meaning “feast, gorgeous dinner”.
 As soon as they can speak, all Japanese kids learn to say “Gochisō sama deshita!”, which can be translated as “It was a feast!”.
 This ubiquitous expression is used at the end of a meal to thank the guests and cooks for the delicious food.

 Whether you are interested in Japanese food and want to discover new dishes, are thinking of visiting the country and want to plan your trip, are a student of Japanese history, language and culture, or simply are curious, it is our hope you will discover something interesting, entertaining or surprising in our pages.

 For readers not familiar with Japanese history and culture, we recommend first reading the quick historical primer.

 About the author

-Hello!
 My name is Nicolas Terrasson.
-Born and raised in Geneva, Switzerland, I have studied particle physics at the University of Geneva.
-After graduating with a Masters degree, I moved to Japan and have made Tokyo my new home.
-The people and the customs here have fascinated me, and I have taken upon me to learn the language and explore the country.
+Born and raised in Geneva, Switzerland, I studied particle physics at the University of Geneva.
+After graduating with a Master’s degree, I moved to Japan and made Tokyo my new home.
+The people and the customs here have fascinated me, and I have taken upon myself to learn the language and explore the country.
 I have created Gochisō History to share my enthusiasm for food and history while learning new facets of my passion.
-My hobbies include playing ultimate frisbee, guitar and video games.
+My hobbies include playing ultimate frisbee and guitar.